roomkangali/dursgo/README.md

 -   **`scan_summary`**: Contains metadata about the scan, including the target URL, start/end times, total duration, scanners run, technologies detected, and total counts of discovered URLs and vulnerabilities.
 -   **`discovered_endpoints`**: A list of all unique URLs and their parameters found by the crawler.
 This provides a complete overview of the application's attack surface.
 This section is primarily populated when running in crawling-only mode (`-s none`).
 -   **`vulnerabilities`**: An array of all unique, confirmed vulnerabilities.
 Each vulnerability object contains detailed information such as its type, URL, parameter, payload, severity, and remediation advice.
+If AI analysis is enabled, this object will also contain an `ai_analysis` field with a Markdown-formatted summary from the LLM.

 This machine-readable format is ideal for integration with CI/CD pipelines, vulnerability management systems, or custom security dashboards.